 176 Cumberland Street, The Rocks, Sydney, Australia, 2000

 Not every day will you come across elegance, luxury, and a fancy name for a 5-star hotel.
-The Ovolo Woolloomooloo is one of the top Sydney hotels that attract Asian and global fans.
+The Ovolo Woolloomooloo has all that.
+It is one of the top hotels in Sydney that attract Asian and global fans.

-It received the Readers’ Choice Awards 2018 and is steadily gaining popularity among business people and tourists visiting Sydney.
+As a result, the hotel received the Readers’ Choice Awards 2018 and is steadily gaining popularity among business people and tourists visiting Sydney.

 Approx. AUD $300